 Look for red flags in the hiring process and run when you see them.

 If you don’t separate yourself from this type of treatment in the hiring process, then you set yourself up for it on the job.

 Here are several things to watch out for in your job search.
-Approved Index, a B2B provider, created the job infographic below:
+Approved Index, an online B2B lead generation company, created the job infographic below: